 Q. Is it safe to take combined contraceptive pills if you’ve had any history of migraine?
 I rarely get headaches, and I’ve probably only had three or four migraines with aura in my life.

-A. Combined oral contraceptives have a small increased risk of stroke with a greater risk in those that have migraine with aura.
-It is currently recommended not to use estrogen containing combined oral contraceptives if you have migraine with aura.
-One might also avoid estrogen containing oral contraceptives if one has a history of blood clots or several risk factors for stroke such as smoking, high cholesterol, high blood pressure or a family history of stroke or heart attack.
+A. Combined oral contraceptives have a small increased risk of stroke with a greater risk in those who have migraine with aura.
+It is currently recommended not to use estrogen-containing combined oral contraceptives if you have migraine with aura.
+Estrogen-containing oral contraceptives should be avoided if one has a history of blood clots or several risk factors for stroke such as smoking, high cholesterol, high blood pressure, or a family history of stroke or heart attack.